-Minnie decided where the containers should go & I attached them to the fence using large drawing pins.
-(The pins have held the containers securely, but supervision is needed just in case they become loose)
+Minnie decided where the containers should go & I attached them to the fence using large drawing pins which were pushed in securely, making sure they could not be removed by little fingers.

-The washing detergent box & milk containers all had lids which Minnie could close, & remove.
-This was great for experimenting & controlling the flow of the water.
+The washing detergent box & milk containers all had lids that Minnie could both close & remove.
+This was great for controlling the flow of the water & encouraging fine motor skills

-Minnie had great fun exploring, making predictions, observing the movement of the water, collecting it, transferring it, recycling it, & discovering new ways in which the water flowed.
+Minnie had great fun exploring, making predictions, observing the movement of the water, collecting it, transferring it, rusing it, & discovering new ways in which the water flowed.

 We later discovered that the baby bottles we had attached to the fence made great rain gauges too!

-This simple water wall created with upcycled materials is not only great fun to play with, but also a wonderful outdoor area to explore maths & science concepts.
-I love that it can be played with whatever the weather & can't wait to see how it's played with in the rain.
+This simple water wall created with upcycled materials is not only great fun to play with but also a wonderful outdoor area for some hands-on maths & science.
+I love that it can be explored whatever the weather, on sunny or rainy days this simple play setup offers so much discovery.